 This film begins with a dog getting kicked to death and hardly gets better after that.
 Considine directs Peter Mullan, Olivia Colman and Eddie Marsan as a trio of dysfunctional and volatile characters living in northern England, linked by chance and mutual self-destruction.
-I can’t think of a film that made me feel so hopeless and suffocated, even though I was emotionally invested.
-All in all, this isn’t a film for everyone but is so well made I can’t help but recommend it.
+I can’t think of a film that made me feel so hopeless and suffocated, even though I was emotionally invested in the story.
+All in all, this isn’t a film for everyone but it’s so well made I can’t help but recommend it.

 Also, I can’t believe that Considine and Colman met on the set of Hot Fuzz and decided this would be their next project.